What is Naltrexone?

 How does it work?

 Naltrexone enters the brain and nervous system and attaches itself to small areas called receptor sites.
-For heroin to produce its effects, it must get to these same receptor sites, but Naltrexone stops heroin getting to them for up to three days after an oral dose.
+For heroin to produce its effects, it must attach to the same receptors, but Naltrexone blocks it for reaching them for up to three days after an oral dose.
 These receptors are part of the complex reward mechanisms that motivate us and lead to repetitive behaviour.
-If the reward is blocked, the craving and dependence behaviour reduces and new behaviours reassert themselves with time.
-It works well for opiate addiction and often, but less predictably, in alcohol dependence.
-Learn more about Naltrexone.
+If the reward is blocked, the craving and dependence reduces and new behaviours establish over time.
+It works well for relapse prevention in opiate addiction and often, but less predictably, in alcohol dependence.

 These are usually swallowed daily and it is best that consumption is supervised.
 If not taken for a couple of days, relapse to opiate use is possible.
 They do have a product licence.

-This is a specially formulated, sterilised, liquid preparation of Naltrexone that can be injected into deep muscle.
-The Naltrexone is slowly released over approximately one month.
-The advantage is that no surgical procedure is needed and therefore no lump or scar is visible.
-The disadvantage is that it only lasts for approximately one month, so more commitment from the patient is required to have it repeated as necessary, without relapsing in between.
+This is a liquid preparation of Naltrexone for injection into deep muscle, slowly released over approximately one month.
+The advantage of this formulation is that no surgical procedure is needed, with no visible lump or scar.
+Compared to Implants, the disadvantage is its shorter duration, requiring more commitment from the patient to have it repeated monthly, without relapsing in between.

-Currently, it does not have a product licence in the UK.
+Currently, this formulation does not have a product licence in the UK.